armin-reichert/pacman/README.md

 ## Racism Alert!
 Ghost Lives Matter!

-Hasn't Pac-Man, by todays leftist standards, be named a "racist"?
-I mean, he is chasing ghosts of color, isn't he?
+Isn't Pac-Man the prototype of a "racist"?
+He is chasing ghosts of color, isn't he?

 ## How to run the game